jastadd/jastaddgradle/README.md

 Can be used just to generate Java code using JastAdd, or for building a modular project using JFlex and Beaver for scanner and parser generation.

+## Gradle Compatibility

+This plugin is tested with the following Gradle versions:

+* 2.13
+* 3.5
+* 4.5

 ## Add the plugin to your build

-The JastAdd Gradle plugin is only tested with Gradle 3.5, but it should work for later Gradle versions.

 To add the plugin to your project, add this to your `build.gradle` file: